 - If someone wants to make an offer, the simplest solution is to use Steeple’s Private Sale Assist service to make sure everything is taken care of professionally and there are no nasty surprises.
 Alternatively, you can source an Offer to Purchase document and customise it as necessary.
 Once signed by both the buyer and the seller, a conveyancer should be able to move the process along from a legal perspective.

-Steeple’s Regular or Private Sale Assist services are the best solutions for the modern seller who wants to sell cost-effectively.
-There is no need to choose between selling privately by owner or an estate agent when you can have the best of both worlds!
+Steeple’s solution is best for the modern seller who wants to sell cost-effectively.
+There is no need to choose between selling privately by owner or an estate agent when you can have the best of both worlds – all the advice and marketing support together with a low, fixed commission only payable on sale!